HTTP 4xx error scenarios

 **Solution**:

-• Ensure the Authentication and/or X-Affiliate-Id headers are correct, up to date and included in each of the endpoints requests.
+* Ensure the `Authentication` and/or `X-Affiliate-Id` headers are correct, up to date, and included in every request.

 See the [Authentication guide](/demand/docs/development-guide/authentication) for correct setup.